In control statement

 • the management report contains material risks and uncertainties that are relevant to the going concern assumption for a period of 12 months after the management report was prepared, see section 1.1.3.

 • the report of the Management Board provides a true and fair view of the situation as at the balance sheet date, the company’s progress during the financial year and that of its associated companies, the results of which are included in the financial statements.
-The report of the Management Board describes the actual risks the company faces.
+The report of the Management Board describes the actual risks the company faces; and

 Management Board

-B. F. Aangenendt, CEO
+B. F. Aangenendt, Co-CEO

-E. H. Slijkhuis, CFO
+E. H. Slijkhuis, Co-CEO & CFO